microsoft/PowerToys/doc/gpo/README.md

 ### Allow experimentation

 This policy configures whether PowerToys experimentation is allowed.
+With experimentation allowed the user sees the new features being experimented if it gets selected as part of the test group.
+(Experimentation will only happen on Windows Insider builds.)

-Disable this setting to disable the experimentation features in PowerToys, meaning the user won't see the new features being experimented even if it gets selected as part of the test group.
+If this setting is not configured or enabled, the user can control experimentation in the PowerToys settings menu.

-If this setting is not configured, experimentation is allowed.
+If this setting is disabled, experimentation is not allowed.